enochii/simple-pointer-analysis/readme.md

 ### reference

-https://github.com/grievejia/andersen : A really good anderson implementation for study.
+https://github.com/grievejia/andersen : A really good anderson implementation for study, but it's more complicated.